Recently I surveyed a dozen people I regularly play tennis with and asked them if they are in pain.

 Well, I found a solution, but not where I expected to.

 I imagined one of the experts I consulted would have the answer, but it came from another athlete…my coach, in fact.
 He said, “I know the solution!”
 He then went on to tell me about not only problems he has had with his back, but also a number of other painful issues that made sports really difficult for him…

 He had heard that Howard Stern, the radio personality had some painful injuries and found the solution by identifying his subconscious emotional patterns.

 It turns out there’s quite a bit of research in this area and when you ignore your mind telling you that an emotional cause is illogical, you have a chance of uncovering the underlying cause.

 I know you’re mind will want to tell you there is something structural, or that your joints are deteriorating, or you have some mysterious disease.

 Those may be contributing factors, of course… but modern research is finding that so much of what plagues us has roots in how we hold and process our beliefs and emotions.

-I’ll tell you what was causing my back pain and how I healed in my next email.
-In the meantime, if you are suffering with any kind of pain, start by tuning into it…
+If you are suffering with any kind of pain, start by tuning into it…

 Be alert to what you say, think and feel about it.
 You’re likely to uncover something surprising about what causes and sustains it.